WeblateOrg/weblate/docs/devel/integration.rst

 Importing localization project into Weblate
 +++++++++++++++++++++++++++++++++++++++++++

-You can use a version-control system to hold your translations by grant Weblate access to it.
+You can use a version-control system to hold your translations by granting Weblate access to it.
 The process of importing you project into Weblate will guide you through configuring your components and translations.

 Alternatively, you can use Weblate to set up a local repository containing all the translations.

 .. seealso::